arskom/spyne/doc/source/manual/highlevel.rst

 procedure calls to the outside world.
 The following is used to wrap that
 code:

+* **User Methods**: User methods are the code that you wrote and decided to use rpclib to expose to the outside world.

 * **Decorators**:
     the ``@rpc`` and ``@srpc`` decorators from :mod:`rpclib.decorator` module are used to flag methods that will be exposed to the outside world by marking their input and output types, as well as other properties.

 * **Service Definition**: